Scioscia ejected, US beats Dom Rep 8-6 in Olympic qualifier

 The U.S. is 2-0 and leads Group A over the Dominican Republic and Nicaragua (both 1-1) going into the Americans’ first-round finale on Wednesday against Puerto Rico (0-2).

-The top two teams advance to the super round on Friday and Saturday against the top two teams from Group B, and the first-round results carry over.
+The top two teams advance to the super round on Friday and Saturday along with Canada and Venezuela from Group B, and the first-round results carry over.
 The top team from the super round joins Japan, Israel, Mexico and South Korea at the Olympic baseball tournament, to be played in Japan from July 28 to Aug.
 7 in Fukushima and Yokohama.

 Second- and third-place teams advance to a final qualifier in June in Mexico, which will include Australia, Netherlands and Taiwan.